The 7 Leave No Trace Principles & How to Follow Them

 - Leave No Trace is not black and white

-It’s the ethos of Freedom through Responsibility.
-So Leave No Trace becomes even more than a set of guidelines.
-It is an ethic, a belief, a state of mind, and a way of existing in the world where we are making positive decisions that create an environment we wish to live in.
+With that said, Leave No Trace is even more than a set of guidelines.
+It is an ethic, a belief, a state of mind, and a way of existing in the world where we respect our surroundings (and others) and are making positive decisions that create an environment we wish to live in.

 The 7 Principles of Leave No Trace